 SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

-What to submit no later than March 21 (or September 12, if extended)
+What to submit no later than March 21 (or day after Labor Day, if extended)

 Tax Preparation Agreement

 Financial Reports.
-After accounts have been reconciled, we need three reports saved in an EXCEL workbook (3 tabs) from your accounting system:
+After accounts have been reconciled, we need 3 reports saved in an EXCEL workbook (with 3 tabs) from your accounting system:

 Note: run these reports on a cash basis (unless required to file on an accrual basis).
 We have easy instructions on how to run these, so if in doubt, send our TaxTeam a request!